 Where is all of your stuff?

 Almost everything we own is in our coach.

-A few things we didn’t want to get rid of are at family member’s homes.
-We have a few boxes of books and photos in a NC family member’s basement.
-Kevin’s woodworking tools and our sporting goods are with family in FL.
+A few things we didn’t want to get rid of are at family members’ homes.
 At some point, we’ll likely purge more of these items but for now, they are being kept for free by family members.